Arpana-10/ssl_project/README.md

 #### Pending Assignments

-In the homepage students can see all the assignments of all the courses it has registered for, which are still due (no submission made and the deadline is not yet over)
+In the homepage students can see all the assignments of all the courses student has registered for, which are still due (no submission made and the deadline is not yet over) in the sorted order of the deadline.

 #### Deregister Students